networknt/light-doc/content/en/tutorial/tram/develop/_index.md

-Normal solution for the message/event store is use message broker for the message queue.The traditional solution is to use a distributed transaction that spans the database and the message broker.
+The normal solution for the message/event store is to use message broker for the message queue.The traditional solution is to use a distributed transaction that spans the database and the message broker.
 However, distributed transactions are not a good choice for modern application.